Hurricane Erin forecast to churn up dangerous swells and winds from Florida to New England

 Climate scientists say Atlantic hurricanes are now much more likely to rapidly intensify into powerful and catastrophic storms fueled by warmer oceans.

-On North Carolina’s Outer Banks, local leaders said Erin's storm surge could swamp roads with waves of 15 feet (4.6 meters).
+On the Outer Banks, local leaders said Erin's storm surge could swamp roads with waves of 15 feet (4.6 meters).
 Mandatory evacuations were ordered on Hatteras and Ocracoke Islands, and more than 1,800 people had left Ocracoke by ferry since Monday.

-Holly Andrzejewski, who just bought a bed-and-breakfast on Hatteras Island with her husband, said they spent the last few days brining in all the outdoor furniture and making sure there were generators, extra water and flashlights.
+North Carolina Gov. Josh Stein warned residents along the coast to be prepared in case they need to evacuate and declared a state of emergency on Tuesday in advance of the storm.
+Bulldozers were busy shoring up the dunes, and on Hatteras, the owners of a pier removed a few planks, hoping the storm surge will pass through without tearing up the structure.

 “It's just one of those things where you know this is always a possibility and it could happen, and you just make the best out of it.
 Otherwise you wouldn’t live at the beach,” she said.

-The Outer Banks' thin stretch of low-lying barrier islands that jut into the Atlantic Ocean and are increasingly vulnerable to storm surges.
-There are concerns that several days of heavy surf, high winds and waves could wash out parts of the main highway, leaving some routes impassible for days.
+The Outer Banks' thin stretch of low-lying barrier islands that jut into the Atlantic Ocean are increasingly vulnerable to storm surges.
+There are concerns that parts of the main highway could be washed out, leaving some routes impassible for days.

+Farther south, no evacuations had been ordered, but some beach access points were closed as forecasts call for water levels up to 3 feet (1 meter) over normal high tides for several days.

-Associated Press journalists Leah Willingham in Boston, Safiyah Riddle in Montgomery, Alabama, and Julie Walker in New York contributed to this report.
+Seewer reported from Toledo, Ohio.
+Associated Press journalists Dave Collins in Hartford, Connecticut; Jeffrey Collins in Columbia, South Carolina; Gary Robertson in Raleigh, North Carolina; Ben Finley in Norfolk, Virginia; Hallie Golden in Seattle; Leah Willingham in Boston; Safiyah Riddle in Montgomery, Alabama; and Julie Walker in New York contributed to this report.